 Alton and Wang say they are particularly excited to bring their experience with mental health advocacy to Active Minds’ network of over 550 chapters in high schools and universities across the country.
 They have previously served as mentors and liaisons in the mental health space at Harvard, facilitating dialogue between Counseling and Mental Health Services and the student body.
 As Student Mental Health Liaisons — also known as SMHLs — Alton and Wang say they hosted neighborhood office hours to bring counselors into residential houses and dormitories, inviting students to communicate mental health concerns directly to the counselors.
 In fact, they say, many ideas for improving the resources CAMHS offers were born out of conversations during these office hours.

 However, CAMHS suspended all peer counseling programs the spring of 2020 because the groups could not receive needed supervision during the pandemic.
 And as part of an effort to combine several student-run peer campus health education groups into a single organization, four such groups — including the Drug and Alcohol Peer Advisors (DAPA) and Consent Advocates and Relationship Educators (CARE) — have been temporarily inactivated.
-They will be combined into a new, all-inclusive organization with an anticipated launch this spring.
+They will be combined into a new, all-inclusive organization with an anticipated launch this fall.
 SMHL, too, will undergo changes, although HUHS has not specified what form they will take.
 “Even though everything was put on pause, the problem is that people are still struggling,” Alton says.

 In particular, Active Minds hopes to focus on fighting the stigma around mental health treatment on campus, according to its co-presidents.
 “It is a persistent issue in seeking help,” Alton says.
 To address this stigma, Active Minds “puts out recommendations to make campuses more responsive to the needs of students,” Alton says, and they plan to do the same at Harvard.
 The organization plans to “provide frameworks and strategies for policy changes” related to mental health programming and literacy, according to Alton.
 Some of their ideas include leave of absence policy changes, printing phone numbers to mental and emotional health resources on the back of student ID cards, and consolidating the peer mental health groups’ web pages.